OCR ↗︎

 Evaluation

-- Kant would be more restrictive of capitalism than Mill, but they broadly represent the same approach.
-They would be in favour of whistleblowing, CSR and against globalisation.
+- Kant would be more restrictive of capitalism than Mill, but they broadly represent the same approach here.

 Question preparation